andinox/FDPUserStorageFederation/README.md

    ```

    The JAR is created under `target/UserStorageFederation-0.0.1.jar`.
-   It already bundles the MariaDB JDBC driver, so you can copy it directly into
+   It bundles the MariaDB JDBC driver using the Maven Shade plugin,
-   Keycloak's `providers` directory.
+   so you can copy it directly into Keycloak's `providers` directory.

 2. **Start the development environment**